-Recommendation 1: Failure by a buyer to return collateral to a seller on the repurchase leg of a repo that is not CCP-cleared should be reported as a modification of the maturity date of the report to the next business day, where the failure is detected before the reporting deadline.
+Recommendation 1: Failure by a buyer to return collateral to a seller on the repurchase leg of a fixed-term repo that is not CCP-cleared or part of a net delivery between two parties should be reported as a modification of the maturity date of the repo to the next working day, where the failure is detected before the reporting deadline.
 If the failure continues, further modifications should be reported until settlement or the transaction is terminated.
+Alternatively, parties could agree to convert the repo into an open transaction for reporting purposes and terminate the transaction report upon confirmation of settlement.

-Recommendation 2: Where failure by a buyer to return collateral to a seller on the repurchase leg of a repo that is not CCP-cleared is not detected until after the deadline for reporting modification of the maturity date, the parties will have to make a late report of a two-day hypothetical repo with a value date which is the same as the maturity date of the original repo and a report of a hypothetical open repo with a value date which is the same as the maturity of the first hypothetical repo.
+Recommendation 2: Where failure by a buyer to return collateral to a seller on the repurchase leg of a fixed-term repo that is not CCP-cleared or part of a net delivery between two parties is not detected until after the deadline for reporting modification of the maturity date, the parties will not be able to report the fail at all.
+In this case, they should record the fail that has not been reported and its eventual data of settlement and make this record available to the regulator.

-Recommendation 3: It should be assumed that a settlement failure involving CCP-cleared repos cannot be attributed to any of the individual repos, in which case, the settlement failure should not be reported.
+Recommendation 3: It should be assumed that a settlement failure involving CCP-cleared repos or net deliveries between two parties which include the repurchase legs of repos not cleared by a CCP cannot be attributed to any of the individual repos, in which case, the settlement failure should not be reported.